QuTech-Delft/QMI/documentation/sphinx/source/tutorial.rst

 >>> help(nsg)

 This prints the docstring of the NoisySineGenerator class.
-We can look at all variables of the proxy with

->>> vars(nsg)

-which prints a long dictionary of info, which might be hard to read.
-But it does also give the docstring of the class and lists all RPC methods, for example.
+It does also give a listing of all RPC methods, signals and class constants of the proxy instance as well.

 As we can read in the help, our noisy sine generator ``nsg`` supports a bunch of methods, including the ``get_sample()`` method.
+We can retrieve that method's docstring as well by typing

+>>> help(nsg.get_sample)

-Let's give it a shot:
+Now, let's give it a shot and see what happens:

 >>> nsg.get_sample()